 - Mysterium: A horror board game turned Rorschach test where one player is a ghost and the others are mediums trying to solve their murder.

 - Hive: Chess with bugs.
-A two-player board game that sees opponents attempting outwit each other in a test of strategy and tile placement.
+A two-player game that sees opponents attempting outwit each other in a test of strategy and tile placement.

 - Raiders of the North Sea: Pack your longboat and embrace your inner Viking in this recent strategy board game that has players squaring off to pillage the most victory points.